Here a chain, there a chain

 By Kami Rice, freelance writer

-Earlier this summer (when it still was summer, which, no matter what the calendar says, it hasn’t been since September 1st brought us cool mornings and evenings) I was excited to discover my new favorite-for-the-moment coffeehouse in Brentwood.
+Earlier this summer (when it still was summer, which, no matter what the calendar says, it hasn’t been since September 1st brought us cool mornings and evenings) I was excited to discover my new favorite-for-the-moment coffeehouse in Brentwood, Tennessee.
 It’s a Grind is only a short drive from my house, and it’s even a pretty drive through some less-developed sections of Wilson Pike and Moore’s Lane East, past a red-doored and red-roofed white barn that matches the old farmhouse set further back from the road.
 Alas, the cows in the field below the house are normal cow colors and aren’t buying into the farm’s red and white color scheme.

 Several other coffeehouses are located nearer my house, but I already spend enough of my week in Starbucks, so I am always glad to explore the varied personalities of alternative coffee hangouts.
 Some days you just need a certain kind of coffeehouse, the same way you might have different friend preferences depending on the day.
 Recall the days you’re just not in the mood for Suzy’s excitable, rambling storytelling and instead prefer the laid-back mellowness of Joan.
 But other days, the weather is depressing enough without adding the effect of Joan’s melancholy.
 On those days, Suzy is sure to bring cheer.
 That’s how coffeehouses work, too.